Made in Germany & Switzerland

 The Bradford factor in the EU and Switzerland

 Various countries, including the EU and Switzerland, use the Bradford Factor as a tool for assessing absenteeism.
 When using the Bradford Factor, it is important that employers comply with the data protection regulations of their country, as sensitive personal information is involved in the recording and evaluation of absenteeism.
 The General Data Protection Regulation (GDPR) is effective in the EU, while the Federal Act on Data Protection (FADP) must be observed in Switzerland.
 It should be ensured that employers keep the use of the Bradford Factor transparent and respect the rights of employees.
-It is advisable to have clear guidelines on the management of absenteeism and to inform employees about the meaning and purpose of the Bradford
+It is advisable to have clear guidelines on the management of absenteeism and to inform employees about the meaning and purpose of the Bradford Factor assessment to avoid misunderstandings and strengthen trust between employers and employees.

-Factor assessment to avoid misunderstandings and strengthen trust between employers and employees.
-Tips for the efficient use of the Bradford Factor Employers should regularly monitor employee absenteeism and calculate the Bradford Factor to identify patterns and trends.
-To use the Bradford Factor effectively.
-It is crucial to not only consider the numerical value of the Bradford Factor, but also to understand the reasons for repeated absences.
+Employers should regularly monitor employee absenteeism and calculate the Bradford Factor to identify patterns and trends.
+To use the Bradford Factor effectively it is crucial to not only consider the numerical value of the Bradford Factor, but also to understand the reasons for repeated absences.
 Employers can use the Bradford Factor to take specific actions to improve health management and employee retention.
 These include implementing health programs, flexible work arrangements or promoting a healthy work culture.
 By using the Bradford Factor as a tool to continuously improve working conditions and employee wellbeing, employers can increase productivity and employee satisfaction in the long term.